kumbulanit/t-sql/tech company/untitled/Module 5/Lesson2_Filtering_Data_with_Predicates.md

 WHERE HireDate BETWEEN '2020-01-01' AND '2022-12-31';

 -- NOT BETWEEN
-SELECT FirstName, LastName, Salary
+SELECT FirstName, LastName, BaseSalary
 FROM Employees
-WHERE Salary NOT BETWEEN 40000 AND 60000;
+WHERE BaseSalary NOT BETWEEN 40000 AND 60000;
--- Equivalent to: Salary < 40000 OR Salary > 60000
+-- Equivalent to: BaseSalary < 40000 OR BaseSalary > 60000
 ```

 ### IN Predicate